th2-net/th2-lds-provider/README.md

 #      * 0: no compression
 #      * 1: best speed
 #      * 9: best compression
+#   keepOpenPullingTimeout: 100 # time to wait in between attempts to get new data from data storage when `keepOpen` request parameter is used.

   pins: # pins are used to communicate with codec components to parse message data
     - name: to_codec